4paradigm/OpenMLDB/docs/en/reference/sql/dql/JOIN_CLAUSE.md

  ---- ------ ---------------- ---- ------ ----------------
 ```

-#### Example3: LAST JOIN without Matching Row
+### LAST JOIN with No Matched Rows
+The following example shows the result of LAST JOIN with no matched rows.

-Please insert a new row into t1 in Example2 as follows, then run `LAST JOIN` command.
+Please insert a new row into t1 (created in [Example of LAST JOIN with ORDER BY](#LAST JOIN with ORDER BY)) as follows, then run `LAST JOIN` command.

 ```sql
 >INSERT INTO t1 values(4,'d',20220707111111);
 SUCCEED